Gizra/Municipality/server/README.md

 5. Create an empty sites/default/files directory
 6. Makes a symlink within the /www/profiles directory to the /muni directory.
-7. Run the Drupal installer (Drush) using the Muni profile.
+7. Run the Drupal installer (Drush) using the Municipality profile.

 #### Warning!